PowerShell scripts to execute within PowerShell Universal.

 You can run a script in the UI by click the Run button the Automation / Scripts page or by clicking View and then Run.
 In each case, you will be presented with the Run Dialog that allows you to select various settings for the job.

-Universal Automation automatically determines the parameters as defined within your scripts.
+PowerShell Universal automatically determines the parameters as defined within your scripts.
 It takes advantage of static code analysis to determine the type, default values and some validation that is then presented within the UI.